TirthaJyotiBol/skill_test1/readme.md

     2. Delete Alarm.
     3. Shut the Alarm.
     4. Real Time Clock.
-    5. BackGround Changes colour on the basis of day and night.
+    5. BackGround Changes colour on the basis of toggeling of Button.
     6. Real time Date

 Approach: